grafana/mimir/tutorials/play-with-grafana-mimir/README.md

    git clone https://github.com/grafana/mimir.git
    cd mimir
    ```
-1. Move to the tutorial directory (the rest of the tutorial assumes you're always inside this directory)
+1. Navigate to the tutorial directory:
    ```bash
    cd tutorials/play-with-grafana-mimir/
    ```

+**Note**: the instructions in this tutorial assume you remain in the `tutorials/play-with-grafana-mimir/` directory.

 ## Start Grafana Mimir and dependencies